BUREAU OF ENVIRONMENTAL HEALTH

-A temporary food facility permit must be obtained by the food vendor a minimum of one week before the event.
-An organizers permit must be obtained by the promoter a minimum of 2 weeks before the event.
+A temporary food facility permit must be obtained by the food vendor a minimum of two weeks before the event.
+An organizer's permit must be obtained by the promoter a minimum of 2 weeks before the event.
 The operational requirements for food vendors and organizers are detailed in the document titled "City of Long Beach Temporary Food Facility Requirements."

-See associated links listed below for applications and requirements.
+See the associated links listed below for applications and requirements.

 Temporary Food Facility Vendor Application